The Bell Ringer's Daughter: Plot

-An old man is ringing loudly the bells of a church.
-He looks at his watch and makes a joyful gesture.
+An old man is loudly ringing the bells of a church.
 His daughter is waiting for him.
 He finds her ready to go out: an errand in a hurry, she explains.
 An elegant young man is waiting for her in his car.
 They go the Bois de Boulogne.
 In the church tower, the old man is waiting, feeling an unknown dread growing in his heart.
 He looks at the silhouette of Paris fading into the night.
 The old man, alone in front of the enormous gargoyles, like impassive monsters, falls back, overwhelmed, his head in his hands.

 In another part of the city, in a gambling den, her lover plays and loses.
 In a garret, his mistress is waiting for him.
-The man returns, haggard-eyed, forces his wife, despite her frightened pleas, to rob her father's money.
+The man returns, haggard-eyed, and forces his wife, despite her frightened pleas, to rob her father's money.
 When the old man returns, he finds the room in disarray, the safe empty.
 An object on the floor that belonged to his daughter reveals who the culprit was.
 He curses his daughter.

 In the garret, the lover chases away his lover and their baby.
 She flees into the night and her frantic walk leads her to the Seine.
 A sailor holds her back just as she is about to commit suicide.
 Instinct then takes her back to the place of her childhood.
 She leaves her baby on the steps of the church, where he is taken in by the old bell ringer.

-Ten years later.
-The grandfather and the little girl are walking on the quay of the Seine.
-A beggar woman holds out her hand.
-The little girl gives her a coin, not knowing she is her mother but she recognizes her father.
-She follows then in a public park where she hugs her daughter and tell her who she is.
-Her father chases her away and leaved hurriedly with the child.
-She goes to her father lodging and he wants to chase her away again but the little girl's intercession disarms the old man and suddenly makes all his resentment crumble at the shock of a feeling of paternal pity.
+Ten years later, the grandfather and the little girl are walking on the quay of the Seine.
+A beggar holds out her hand.
+The little girl gives her a coin, not knowing she is her mother, but she recognizes her father.
+She follows them in a public park where she hugs her daughter and tell her who she is.
+Her father chases her away and leaves hurriedly with the child.
+She goes to her father's lodging.
+He wants to chase her away again, but the little girl's intercession disarms the old man and suddenly makes all his resentment crumble at the shock of a feeling of paternal pity.

 Production and Release

-The film was produced by Pathé Frères and directed by Albert Capellani who was specializing in realist dramas, on a scenario written by André Heuzé.
+The film was produced by Pathé Frères and directed by Albert Capellani, who was specializing in "realist dramas", on a scenario written by André Heuzé.
 It was partly filmed in Pathé's Vincennes studio and partly on location in Paris.

 The film was included in the 8th series of Pathé's Scènes dramatiques et réalistes.
-It was released on 4 November 1906 in Marseille, France, and on 4 November 1906 in the United States.
+It was released on 4 November 1906 in Marseille, France, and the United States.